-Moved from a small rent controlled studio in SF 12 years ago to a small 2 bedroom duplex in Petaluma as my wife and I wanted to start a family.
-We both worked In SF and commuted.
+Moved from a small rent controlled studio in SF12 years ago to a small 2 bedroom duplex in Petaluma as my wife and I wanted to start a family.
+We both worked in SF and commuted.
 Finding a place we could afford as close to SF as we could get was a challenge even 12 years ago.
 We have been in this very small 2 bedroom duplex for 12 years even though we now have 2 children, a girl, 11, and a boy, 7.
 Rent has doubled over the years, but the landlord has done improvements and has been fair.
 But we really need 3 bedrooms, and all available rentals are twice what we now pay monthly.
 We don't have enough savings for a down payment of any kind as mom went to part time after first child was born and left her job completely after 2nd child was born.
-At the start of the pandemic she had to dose her newly opened business, and was unemployed for 12 months.
+At the start of the pandemic she had to close her newly opened business, and was unemployed for 12 months.
 She now works, but just part time.
-We cannot afford to lose our current rental, cannot afford rent or a 3 bedroom rental, and can't manage a down payment and mortgage payments on a home anywhere in the Bay Area within a reasonable commute distance to SF.
+We cannot afford to lose our current rental, cannot afford rent on a 3 bedroom rental, and can't manage a down payment and mortgage payments on a home anywhere in the Bay Area within a reasonable commute distance to SF.
 Rebuilt our home after it burned down in the Tubbs fire.

 A family friend rented it to us, otherwise we would not have found housing we could afford.
 Our combined salaries are over \$200k, and we could still not afford to live here in Sebastopol.
-Found a great community realtor Than was much better!
-Now is very hard 🗹 home finding and buying process went fine Our principal residence is in San Francisco, but we have owned a second home in Geyserville since 1987.
+Found a great community realtor

+Than was much better!
+Now is very hard

-We knew someone who rented a different house from our landlord & they knew that this house was empty & the landlord needed respectful, paying renters, Buying a house is the biggest investment for most folks.
-To do it right takes time.
-Prices were going up when I bought, hot market, but with a little organization the
+We knew someone who rented a different house from our landlord & they knew that this house was empty & the landlord needed respectful, paying renters.
+Buying a house is the biggest investment for most folks.
+To do it right takestime.
+Prices were going up when I bought, hot market, but with a little organization the home finding and buying process went fine